mohammad0234/Fitness-Tracker-App/README.md

 "Failed to install the following Android SDK packages..."
 Try the following:

-Read the Gradle error message — it usually includes a helpful link or hint about what SDK component is missing
+Read the Gradle error message - it usually includes a helpful link or hint about what SDK component is missing

 Follow the link or instructions to install or update the required SDK packages

 Make sure your Android SDK and build tools are properly installed (Step 1)

-**How to run test cases**
+**Guide on how to run test cases as well provided below:**

 Once project is open and configured, on the left-hand sidebar, click the Testing icon (flask symbol) as shown below: